 If you want change, you have to commit to change.
 By having the integrity to do for you what you say you want to do is the true magic bullet to any transformation.

 That’s where Ron comes in during his visit.
 He sees the real problem.
-And he sees what’s hanging them up (and most of the time it’s all between their ears), gives the system to make sure everyone know what they are suppose to be going, builds their confidence to handle anything that comes along, and makes them accountable to each other for the office's success.
+And he sees what’s hanging them up (and most of the time it’s all between their ears), gives the system to make sure everyone knows what they are supposed to be going, builds their confidence to handle anything that comes along, and makes them accountable to each other for the office’s success.

 Change isn’t easy but it is manageable.